 - If you gain weight on the standard American diet, carbs are your poison.
 Carbs cause you to get fat.
 Obesity has been found to be directly responsible for heart disease, diabetes, gout, sleep apnea, Alzheimer’s disease, and more.
 So it’s not exaggeration to say that the carbs you eat are killing you.

 - Fat doesn’t make you fat.
 Eating foods that are high in fat is not what makes you fat.
 In fact, eating food high in fat satiates your appetite, reduces hunger, and helps you eat less.
-It’s the carbs in your diet that tell your body to convert the sugar in your blood into fat and store it away.
+It’s the carbohydrates in your diet that tell your body to convert the sugar in your blood into fat and store it away.

 - High cholesterol foods don’t give you high cholesterol.
 Eggs are good for you.
 Eat more eggs.